 Although it may seem as though your life is falling apart, it’s really coming together.
 As much as you try to fool yourself, would you really want to live your life on an unstable foundation until your dying day?

-If you hadn’t got dumped, would you want to live a life with someone who loved you less than you deserved to be love?
-If you’d have carried on with your job, you may grow to hate it and become stuck in the comfort of the pay packet, never daring to do more or find the drive to make yourself happy.
+If you hadn’t got dumped, would you want to live a life with someone who loved you less than you deserved to be loved?
+If you’d carried on with your job, you may grow to hate it and become stuck in the comfort of the pay packet, never daring to do more or find the drive to make yourself happy.